4d/docs/docs/API/DataClassAttributeClass.md

 #### Description

-The `.exposed` property <!-- REF DataClassAttributeClass.exposed.Summary -->is true if the attribute is exposed in REST<!-- END REF -->.
+The `.exposed` property is <!-- REF DataClassAttributeClass.exposed.Summary -->true if the attribute is exposed in REST<!-- END REF -->.

 <!-- END REF -->